 We hope to make this community meditation a regular weekly gathering at the shop, depending on public response.
 For now, the plan is to conduct a meditation circle every Wednesday evening at 6 p.m. after the shop closes.
 The community gathering is free, but donations are welcome.
 No previous experience with meditation is necessary.

-We are located at 1023 Broad Street in San Luis Obispo.
-Please contact Fred for details: firstname.lastname@example.org.
+We were formerly located at 1023 Broad Street in San Luis Obispo.
+Please contact Fred for details: email@example.com.

 We have an excellent space downstairs where we have hosted classes and Tarot readings in the past.
 The space has been decorated with murals, tapestries and paintings depicting a panoply of worldly deities.
 Meditation will begin 6:15, at which time the front door (upstairs) will be locked.
 (So please be punctual!)